DaveVoorhis/EnterpriseExemplar/java_backend/README.md

 ## Manage User Roles and Permissions

-This section provides details on how the roles/permissions system works and how it can be managed externally via SQL queries against the `main` database.
+This section provides details on how the roles/permissions system works and how it can be managed externally via SQL queries against the `user` database.

-The following `main` database tables specify the roles and permissions:
+The following `user` database tables specify the roles and permissions:
 - `app_users` identifies all users;
 - `roles` identifies all possible roles;
 - `user_roles` identifies roles granted to each user;